 Examples of sensitive documents could include passport and visa copies, bank statements, pay stubs, bills, receipts, legal documents, employment records, medical records, investment transactions, used plane tickets, tax forms and transcripts.

-Within the three different cutting types, there are seven different security levels from P1 to P7, with P1 being the least secure.
+Within the 3 different cutting types, there are 7 different security levels from P1 to P7, with P1 being the least secure.
 Each paper shredder should clearly state on the packaging which security level it is rated for.

 A P3 to P5 level shredder is generally sufficient for safely disposing of most confidential documents.
 Most people won't need a paper shredder with more than P5 security.

 |Medium (P3)||Bank statements, tax returns, credit card account data|

 |Very high (P6-P7)||Government documents that need the highest level of security possible|

 A paper shredder could cost you from $20 to $399, depending on the brand, model and bin capacity.

 When choosing a paper shredder, consider the following key features:

 If you're looking for a standing desk for the home office, the Omnidesk Ascent is our #1 choice for 2023.